CASE STUDY

 • Demonstrating each charity’s programmes met the community partnership guidelines

-Following this, we segmented both the proposal and application template from NHSCT into a clear and concise structure which could be used across the organisations applying within NEL.
+We segmented both the proposal and application template from NHSCT into a clear and concise structure which could be used across the organisations applying within NEL.

 We ensured each charity’s application clearly demonstrated the following: